tokeo/tokeo/README.md

 <br/>

-# Cedra is the starter when it comes to EDA
+# CEDRA: Unleashing the Power of Cement, Dramatiq, and Grpc for Superior EDA Solutions!

 <br/>